African American Studies

 This seminar uses the prevailing analytical tools and critical perspectives of African American Studies to consider comparative approaches to groups, broadly defined.
 Students will examine the intellectual traditions, socio-political contexts, expressive forms, and modes of belonging of people who are understood to share common boundaries/experiences as either (1) Africans and the African Diaspora outside of the United States; and/or (2) non-African-descended people of color within the United States.
 Staff

-AAS 306 - Topics in Race and Public Policy (also POL 425) Fall/Spring CD
+AAS 306 - Topics in Race and Public Policy Fall/Spring CD

 This seminar uses and interrogates social science methodologies in examining the condition of the American state and American institutions and practices.
 With an analysis of race and ethnicity at the center, students will examine the development of institutions and practices, with the growth and formation of racial and ethnic identities, including changing perceptions, measures, and reproduction of inequality.
 Staff